athowes/multi-agyw/README.md

 ### Low priority

+- [ ] In plots where the `facet_plot` is over both estimate type and survey, find a way to highlight the surveys together e.g. using boxes.
+[Here](https://stackoverflow.com/questions/9847559/conditionally-change-panel-background-with-facet-grid) is one possible solution
-- [ ] Reorder columns of output to a more friendly format, removing things which don't need to be there like identifiers for `R-INLA`
+- [x] Reorder columns of output to a more friendly format, removing things which don't need to be there like identifiers for `R-INLA`
 - [ ] Add other different types of simulated data e.g. spatial structure to `sim_sexbehav` and try to recover
 - [ ] Create individual data that links the `cluster_id` to area by modifying `mwi_data_survey_behav` (currently it's only the aggregate data that is output)
 - [ ] Fit model to Malawi using individual format data.
 Individual weighted log-likelihood in `R-INLA` might not be possible, see Google group [discussion](https://groups.google.com/g/r-inla-discussion-group/c/Q-STkrFXR0g/m/6PWxRV4tBQ).
 Could try `TMB`